Addthis Share Tools

 Holdings in Smithsonian Gardens’ Archives of American Gardens are showcased in an occasional traveling exhibition series called the “American Garden Legacy.”
 These exhibitions interpret significant aspects of gardening in the United States and help foster a better understanding of horticulture’s many contributions to America’s social, cultural and design heritage.
 The current exhibit, “Patios, Pools, & the Invention of the American Backyard,” highlights the development of the suburban backyard during the 1950s and ‘60s into a space for relaxing, recreation and entertaining.

 Smithsonian Gardens opened its first Smithsonian-wide exhibition in May 2019.
-On display through December 2020, “Habitat” features 14 exhibits in indoor and outdoor gardens at various museums all exploring the theme protecting habitats protects life.
+On display through December 2021, “Habitat” features 14 exhibits in indoor displays and outdoor gardens at various museums, all exploring the theme ‘protecting habitats protects life.’

 Public and Web-based Programs

-Smithsonian Gardens provides a wide variety of educational and outreach programs for visitors to the Smithsonian gardens and to the general public, including garden tours, lectures, workshops and special events.
+Smithsonian Gardens provides a wide variety of educational and outreach programs for in-person and virtual visitors to the Smithsonian gardens, including garden tours, lectures, workshops and special events.

-Let’s Talk Gardens is a free, seasonal (May–September) lunchtime series featuring demonstrations on gardening basics offered by Smithsonian Gardens horticulturists.
+Let’s Talk Gardens is a free lunchtime series featuring lectures and demonstrations on gardening basics offered by Smithsonian Gardens horticulturists and other professionals.
 Topics cover everything from tree care and composting to growing hops and herbs at home.

 Community of Gardens is a digital, participatory archive hosted by Smithsonian Gardens and created by public input.
 This digital home for sharing and preserving the stories of gardens and the gardeners who make them grow through images, videos, and stories helps people understand the meaning and value of gardens to American life.